reneruano95/revit-mcp-mep/README.md

 ### 1.2 Background

-Built on Anthropic’s Model Context Protocol (MCP), this specialization maps MEP entities and workflows to an AI-accessible API while retaining strong controls and audit trails.
+Built on Anthropic's Model Context Protocol (MCP), this specialization maps MEP entities and workflows to an AI-accessible API while retaining strong controls and audit trails.

 ### 1.3 Benefits